Is it crying or colic? How to handle both

 Although no one knows exactly what causes colic, for most babies it is not a sign of a serious medical problem.
 If your baby had a serious medical problem, his cries would be more continuous.

 Sometimes, your colicky baby’s excessive crying is due to his sensitivity to the protein in some baby formula.
 Ask your healthcare professional if you should consider switching to another formula.
 Similac Expert Care® Alimentum® starts reducing colic symptoms* in most babies within 24 hours.†

 Ask for help

-A good support system gives you a much needed break when your baby’s crying becomes overwhelming.
+A good support system gives you a much needed break when you’re overwhelmed by your baby’s crying.
 Ask for help from your partner or a family member to get relief or sleep when you need it.
 If the crying makes you feel like you might lose control, calmly and safely place your baby in a crib, and step away briefly to collect your thoughts and calm down.
 Feeling overwhelmed is only temporary — never shake an infant.

 †Based on a clinical study with Similac Expert Care Alimentum Ready To Feed without DHA and ARA in a small group of infants experiencing colic symptoms due to cow's–milk–protein sensitivity.